MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/insider-risk-management-configure.md

 See the [Create, test, and tune a DLP policy](create-test-tune-dlp-policy.md) article  for step-by-step guidance to configure DLP policies for your organization.
 After you've configured a DLP policy, return to these configuration steps.

-### Configure priority user groups, potential high impact users (PHIUs), and peer groups
+### Configure priority user groups and potential high impact users

-Insider risk management includes support for assigning potential high impact users (PHIUs), peer groups, and priority user groups to policies to help identity unique risk activities for user with critical positions, high levels of data and network access, or a past history of potentially risky behavior.
+Insider risk management includes support for assigning potential high impact users and priority user groups to policies to help identity unique risk activities for user with critical positions, high levels of data and network access, or a past history of potentially risky behavior.

 See the [Getting started with insider risk management settings](insider-risk-management-settings.md#priority-user-groups) article for step-by-step configuration guidance.